Form I-485 Instructions: Adjustment of Status

 Contact Manji Law to schedule your consultation today.
 Get answers without breaking the bank.

-In order to obtain permanent residence, the I-485 form must be submitted to USCIS.
-You must complete the application and file it along with supporting evidence.
+In order to obtain permanent residency, the I-485 form must be submitted to USCIS.
+You must complete the application and file it along with supporting evidence that will prove an applicant is eligible to adjust status.
 Supporting evidence is requested documentation that will help USCIS approve the change in residency status.
-The I-485 may be filed along with other applications such as Form I-131, which is used to request a travel document.
+The form I-485 may be filed along with other applications such as Form I-131, which is used to request a travel document.
+You can also file an application for employment authorization (Form I-765) to request employment authorization and an Employment Authorization Document (EAD) along with the I-485.

-The supporting evidence required includes two identical photographs of the applicant, a medical and immunization report (form I-693), and other supporting forms.
+Supporting documents include two identical photographs of the applicant, a medical and immunization report (form I-693), and other supporting forms.
 This is required for any applicant between the ages of 14 and 79 years old.
-Other supporting evidence includes:
+Other required supporting documents include:

 - Copy of a passport